cosmos/cosmos-sdk/examples/basecoin/README.md

 "Basecoin" is not affiliated with [Coinbase](http://www.getbasecoin.com/), nor the [stable coin](http://www.getbasecoin.com/).

-You need a recent version of `glide` to install Basecoin's dependencies.
+You need a recent version of `dep` to install Basecoin's dependencies.

 ```bash
 > make get_tools